-A typical Classical Music Indy Senior Series begins with the musicians and staff arriving early to set up in the facility, usually in the lobby.
+A typical Classical Music Indy Senior Concert Series begins with the musicians and staff arriving early to set up in the facility, usually in the lobby.
 Smiling residents greet the musicians and are eager for the music to begin.
 While the musicians say hello to familiar faces and start to warm up, Classical Music Indy staff check in with facility staff to make sure all the residents and musicians have what they need to enjoy the performance.

 Once residents are seated and comfortable, the musicians give a brief verbal introduction to the music.
 Although a small detail, providing spoken communication about the history of the music makes a difference in the overall experience.
 Whenever possible, senior classical music performers play for senior audiences, to enhance community connections.
-Our Senior Series isn’t just a performance; it’s also a conversation – a way for seniors to escape feelings of isolation and a way for musicians to feel connected to their audience.
+Our Senior Concert Series isn’t just a performance; it’s also a conversation – a way for seniors to escape feelings of isolation and a way for musicians to feel connected to their audience.

 The music performed consists of well-known classical pieces, familiar jazz-standards, and hidden classical gems.
 In between pieces, musicians and residents often briefly discuss what makes each piece special.
 These impromptu discussions enhance the residents’ connection to the music and provide an engaging learning opportunity.

-One of the other special aspects of the Senior Series is the incorporation of activities into the music.
+One of the other special aspects of the Senior Concert Series is the incorporation of activities into the music.
 A favorite game to play with residents is “Name That Tune.”
 Musicians bring in recognizable pieces and have residents guess the name of the tune after they are done performing it.
 This fun little game gets everyone enjoying the music and reminiscing about the good ol’ days!

-Classical Music Indy will provide 50 Senior Series performances at nursing homes and assisted living facilities in 2017, which is made possible by the generous supports of local foundations and granting organizations.
-If you would like to support the Senior Series, please go here.
+Classical Music Indy will provide 50 Senior Concert Series performances at nursing homes and assisted living facilities in 2017, which is made possible by the generous supports of local foundations, granting organizations, and donors like you.